karenbahar/biol217/day4.md

 ```
 anvi-run-hmms -c contigs.db
 ```
-(didn"t work, so recieved the pdf from outside)

 Next, we ran this for binning with anvio, after `scp` ing the .bam extension files into 5_anvio... folder:
 ```
 for i in *.bam; do anvi-init-bam $i -o "$i".sorted.bam; done